Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: Introduction

-AOA-Based methods are often not usable in cases where accurate response of channel is required and often used only for beamforming.
-In path extraction-based methods, we can obtain the accurate channel response at any desired frequency, but they often based on assumptions that may not practically possible.
+AOA-based methods are often not usable in cases where the accurate channel response is required and are often used only for beamforming.
+In path extraction-based methods, we can obtain the accurate channel response at any desired frequency, but such methods are often based on assumptions that may not be practically feasible.
 For example, path attenuation is considered independent of frequency \cite{vasisht2016eliminating}.
-This assumption is only true if difference between DL and UL frequencies is small.
-In \cite{han2018efficient}, to consider path attenuation dependency on frequency, limited feedback is used and verified that deriving DL channel, with the assumption of frequency independent path attenuation, is not very accurate.
-Covariance-based algorithms also depend on different environmental factors such as correlation between antennas.
-When antenna correlation is poor, \cite{han2010potential} showed that it is not appropriate to use correlation based methods.
+This assumption is only true if the difference between DL and UL frequencies is small.
+In \cite{han2018efficient}, to investigate the dependence of path attenuation on frequency, limited feedback was used and it was verified that deriving the DL channel, with the assumption of frequency-independent path attenuation, is not very accurate.
+Covariance-based algorithms also depend on different environmental factors, such as the correlation among antennas.
+However, when antenna correlation is poor, \cite{han2010potential} showed that it is not appropriate to use correlation based methods.